aaarf404/Recipe-Rating-Prediction/README.md

 ## Data Cleaning and Exploratory Data Analysis
 #### Data Cleaning
-First, we will merge and edit the dataframe with the 4 steps:
+To make the two dataframes better fit our topic of exploration, we did the following steps for data cleaning:

-1. **Left merge recipes and ratings dataset**: this helps us to put two dataframes together for further analysis.
+1. **Left merge recipes and ratings dataset**:
+   * this helps us to put two dataframes together for further analysis.
 A left merge was done to keep all the rows in raw_recipes to ensure recipes without a user rating/comment is still included.
-2. **fill all ratings of a value 0.0 with np.nan**: On food.com, star ratings range from 1 to 5.
+2. **fill all ratings of a value 0.0 with np.nan**:
+   * On food.com, star ratings range from 1 to 5.
 A rating value of 0.0 simply indicates that the user did not submit a star rating to that recipe, thus it should be replaced by NaN so we know it is a missing value.
-3. **Find average rating per recipe**: Many recipes across the dataframe are rated more than once.
+3. **Find average rating per recipe**:
+   * Many recipes across the dataframe are rated more than once.
 This can be seen from the fact that interactions (user rating/comment) have a lot more rows than raw_recipes(one row per unique recipe).
 To better explore what could affect recipe ratings and to predict rating, we will be looking at the average rating per recipe.
-4. **Add the average rating per recipe as a new column into the merged dataframe**:  This steps creates an initial dataframe that we can use for our analysis
+4. **Add the average rating per recipe as a new column into the merged dataframe**:
+   * This steps creates an initial dataframe that we can use for our analysis
-5. **Separate the 7 nutrients from 'nutrition' each into a new column**: Since we are exploring if recipes with specific nutrition levels tend to have a higher average rating, we will further create and prepare a new dataframe from recipes_merged by separating each value in each row of the 'nutrition' column. we will also drop columns like 'review', 'n_steps', 'tags', etc. that are not related to nutrition level and user ratings.
+5. **Separate the 7 nutrients from 'nutrition' each into a new column**:
+   * Since we are exploring if recipes with specific nutrition levels tend to have a higher average rating, we will further create and prepare a new dataframe from recipes_merged by separating each value in each row of the 'nutrition' column. we will also drop columns like 'review', 'n_steps', 'tags', etc. that are not related to nutrition level and user ratings.
 6. **Create a new Dataframe**:

 <iframe